oci-landing-zones/oci-landing-zone-operating-entities/examples/oci-open-lz/shared/readme.md

 ### **3.2 Groups**

-Here we have an example of the sahred infrastructure OCI IAM Groups topology configuration as seen in the [OCI Open LZ design document](../../../design/OCI_Open_LZ.pdf).
+Here we have an example of the shared infrastructure OCI IAM Groups topology configuration as seen in the [OCI Open LZ design document](../../../design/OCI_Open_LZ.pdf).

 ```
 ...